tonikolaba/MrTower/README.md

 # Mr Tower

 Mr Tower :tokyo_tower: is a Java game.
-It have been creted to be a funny, free and faster 2D game framework, supporting LWJGL - Lightweight Java Game Library and Slick2D for desktop pc.
+It have been created to be a funny, free and faster 2D game framework, supporting LWJGL - Lightweight Java Game Library and Slick2D for Desktop PC.
 It have been created to run on windows system.

 ![alt text](https://github.com/tonikolaba/MrTower/blob/master/res/menu/MrTower.gif)